Re-anchoring Quantum Monte Carlo with Tensor-Train Sketching: Systematic Error of cp-AFQMC on TFI Systems

-In this section, we study the origin of the bias in this section, using the TFI system with $16$ spins in 1D as an example.
+In this section, we study the origin of the bias in cp-AFQMC, using the TFI system with $16$ spins in 1D as an example.
+As mentioned in Section~\ref{sec:numerical results}, the TFI system is free of sign problem with a properly chosen trial wavefunction, but there is still a systematic error caused by the fixed imaginary-time step $\Delta\tau$ and the finite population size $N$.

-The good news is that for TFI system, with a properly chosen trial wavefunction $\Psi_\mathrm{tr}$, the cp-AFQMC is free of sign problem.
-In fact, as shown in Appendix~\ref{sec:TFI}, the operator $B(\vec{x})$ in \eqref{eq:operator decomposition} has the property that if it acts on a wavefunction $\phi$ with all entries being positive, the result $B(\vec{x})\phi$ still has all positive entries.
-Therefore, by choosing a trial function with all positive entries, the walkers will remain such a form, thus it always holds $\braket{\Psi_\mathrm{tr},\phi_k^{(n)}}>0$.
-The trial wavefunction \eqref{eq:initial trial} satisfies the condition, thus there will be no sign problem if one runs cp-AFQMC with this fixed trial function.

-Without sign problem, the constrained-path approximation will not lead to any systematic bias by zeroing some of the walkers.
-However, there are other issues that will bring a bias to the energy estimation.
-One of them is the Trotter error as shown in \eqref{eq:trotter approximation}.
-At each imaginary-time step, the Trotter error is $O(\Delta\tau^3)$.
-For a fixed imaginary-time, one needs to run $O(1/\Delta\tau)$ steps of cp-AFQMC.
+At each iteration step, a Trotter error $O(\Delta\tau^3)$ is introduced, as shown in \eqref{eq:trotter approximation}.
+For a fixed imaginary-time, one needs to run $O(1/\Delta\tau)$ steps of random walk.
 Thus, the total error in terms of the energy estimation accumulates to $O(\Delta\tau^2)$.
 Ideally, the Trotter error will vanish as the imaginary-time step $\Delta\tau$ goes to $0$.
 However, this is not always the case as shown in Figure~\ref{fig:trotter error}.
 With $2000$ walkers, the estimated energy indeed converges to the ground-state energy as $\Delta\tau$ goes to $0$.
 If we use $200$ walkers, however, there is still a quite obvious bias even when $\Delta\tau$ becomes $0$.
 Moreover, with fewer walkers, the bias is consistently larger with any imaginary-time step $\Delta\tau$.

-To further study how the error depends on the number of walkers, we fix the imaginary-time step to be $\Delta\tau=0.01$, and run cp-AFQMC with different population size.
+To further study how the error depends on the number of walkers, we fix the imaginary-time step to $\Delta\tau=0.01$, and run cp-AFQMC with different population size.
 As shown in Figure~\ref{fig:population size}, the error is roughly inversely proportional to the population size.
-The bias is introduced by the population control procedure summarized in Algorithm~\ref{alg:ppl control}.
+The bias is introduced by the population control procedure as in Algorithm~\ref{alg:ppl control}.
 To be more specific, if we look at each single walker, it breaks into a random number of copies, with the average number of copies matching its weight.
 However, to maintain a constant population size, the number of copies must be adjusted based on the total, which introduces dependency among walkers.
 This dependency leads to a bias in the energy estimation.